BBVA/mercury-dataschema/README.md

 ## Help and support

-This library is currently maintained by a dedicated team of data scientists and machine learning engineers from BBVA AI Factory.
+This library is currently maintained by a dedicated team of data scientists and machine learning engineers from BBVA.

 ### Documentation
 website: https://bbva.github.io/mercury-dataschema/